johnwarden/atproto-labeler-service/README.md

 just fly-setup
 ```

 Creates, configures, and deploys a fly app.
-Uses LABELER_DID, LABELER_PASSWORD, and SIGNING_KEY from .env.
+Requires LABELER_PASSWORD and SIGNING_KEY to be set in your environment.

 ### Custom Domain DNS and SSL Cert Setup